ABOUT PETE KRAMER

 A PASSION FOR MUSICALS

-Pete Kramer has been celebrating high school theater across New York's Lower Hudson Valley for the better part of 20 years.
+Pete Kramer has also been celebrating high school theater across New York's Lower Hudson Valley for the better part of 20 years.
 His Instagram feed is a must-follow, with reels capturing the excitement of the season.
 In fact, his coverage makes it a season, giving theatergoers and fans a calendar to follow, with articles, access and insights only he can deliver.
+His wall-to-wall coverage runs from Pedro's Musical Reveal Party to a marathon of musical visits to the year-ending Pedro's Open Mic and blue-carpet show at the Metro Awards.

 WHAT THEY'RE SAYING